thomas-lamiaux/rocq-prover.org/data/tutorials/platform/4_01_platform_equations.md

 ## What is Equations?

-Equations is a function definition plugin for Coq, that allows the definition of functions by dependent pattern-matching and well-founded, mutual or nested structural recursion and compiles them into core terms.
+Equations is a function definition plugin for Rocq, that allows the definition of functions by dependent pattern-matching and well-founded, mutual or nested structural recursion and compiles them into core terms.
 It automatically derives the clauses equations, the graph of the